 - Each axis of the Equity Compass has a set of associated Guiding Questions to help you to reflect on your policy and/or practice.
-You can apply the compass either generally or specifically, using it to consider anything from an organizational top level policy down to a single session within a programme. - Use the Guiding Questions to help you reflect critically on each compass axis - where would current practice 'sit' on each arrow?
-You can draw or map it on to the compass. - Use the compass to identify areas that you would like to work on further.
-For instance, you might want to prioritise areas where your mapping sits in the centre zones of the compass.
-Use the questions and axes to help prompt ideas about how future programmes and activities might be planned in line with the eight dimensions of equity. - Track your progress towards more justice-oriented practice by charting outwards movement on the Equity Compass axes.
+You can apply the Equity Compass either generally or specifically, using it to consider anything from an organizational top level policy down to a single session within a programme. - Use the Guiding Questions to help you reflect critically on each Equity Compass axis - where would current practice 'sit' on each arrow?
+You can draw or map it on to the Equity Compass. - Use the Equity Compass to identify areas that you would like to work on further.
+For instance, you might want to prioritise areas where your mapping sits in the centre zones of the Equity Compass.
+Use the questions and axes to help prompt ideas about how future programmes and activities might be planned in line with the eight dimensions of equity. - Track your progress towards more justiceoriented practice by charting outwards movement on the Equity Compass axes.